How to Get a Black Cursor in Windows 11 [2 Ways]

 This might happen if your antivirus or firewall is interfering with the installation.
 Try temporarily disabling it to see if that solves the problem.

-Even more, this step-by-step guide shows you how to change the color of your cursor.
+Even more, this step-by-step guide shows you how to change the color of your cursor and get a dark cursor in Windows 11.

-How do I change my cursor to dark mode in Windows 11?
+How do I make my cursor black in Windows 11?

 - Press the Windows key + I key to launch the Settings application.